 - Car Park at Airport € 160 (two weeks)

 - Car Travel back from Airport € 30 (200 km)

 Bottom line - a family pays € 1,200 when taking the ferry in their own car, € 1,270 when taking the plane and renting a car.
 But note that the fewer people go, the more attractive air travel usually becomes.

-Time is of Essence
+Time Is of Essence

 Unless you start in Great Britain, your first vacation night on a ferry arrangement will not be spent in Ireland but in a wayside hotel, on the ferry or simply driving.
 So you will lose time in Ireland - but with a little planning gain an exciting road trip.

-Who is the Ideal Ferry Passenger?
+Who Is the Ideal Ferry Passenger?

-Here comes the crunch: ferries are a god-sent for those of us who want to travel in a (small) group and/or with loads of luggage.
+Here comes the crunch: ferries are a godsend for those of us who want to travel in a (small) group and/or with loads of luggage.
 Think Clark Griswold going on a(nother) vacation.
 Think families.

 It also, however, depends on the distance you travel to the ferry and the time you want to spend in Ireland.
 If you are traveling from Great Britain you will find ferry travel very convenient.
 If you are traveling from continental Europe it depends on where you start - anywhere south of the Baltic, west of the former "Iron Curtain" and north of the Alps and Pyrenees is fine, beyond that it gets progressively more inconvenient.
 If you are a single traveler heading for a city trip into Dublin, you should definitely fly instead.